ekutner/home-connect-hass/README.md

    If you just want to test the integration and see how it you can select the "Simulator" endpoint, which connect to the Home Connect developer simulator and shows all the appliances that exist there.
 Note that this option is only shown once so you will have to delete the config entry once you finished testing in order to be able to connect to the real API for you actual appliances.
    ![api_host dialog](assets/api_host_dialog.png)
-3. Next you will be asked to provide the Home Connect developer app credentials you created erlier.
-Give these credetials set a name that will make it easy for you to reference them in the Home Assistant credentials manager :
+3. Next you will be asked to provide the Home Connect developer app credentials you created earlier.
+Give these credentials set a name that will make it easy for you to reference them in the Home Assistant credentials manager :
    ![api_host dialog](assets/credentials_dialog.png)

-4. Finnaly, a new window will popup where you will be asked to login to to your Home Connect account and allow Home Assistant to access your appliances.
+4. Finally, a new window will popup where you will be asked to login to to your Home Connect account and allow Home Assistant to access your appliances.
 After you approve that you will be redirected back to Home Assistant, continue as instructed.
 5. Congratulations, you're done!
    Home Connect Alt will now start downloading the data for your appliances and will add the entities for them to Home Assistant.
-   Note that the integration dynamically discoveres entities as they are made available by the API, so expect new entities to be added in the first few uses of the appliances.
+   Note that the integration dynamically discovers entities as they are made available by the API, so expect new entities to be added in the first few uses of the appliances.

 # Configuration options
 Starting with version 0.7.0 the integration supports the UI configuration flow for most configuration options.
 Existing config values will be read however, once the options are saved in the UI they will override the values from the config file.